Modesty

 Adorning our “temples” (bodies) with loveliness and humble dignity.

-Loving Jesus more than sexy or stylish outfits; cherishing His word and obeying it.
+Loving Jesus and others more than sexy or fashionable outfits; cherishing God’s word and obeying it.

 It is my belief that the way we dress is an extension of what we believe — about ourselves, about our relationship to others, and about God.

-As Christian women, dressing modestly through a skirts-and-dresses-only lifestyle carries with it a bold statement, a visible message that we are in agreement with biblical, old-fashioned roles.
+As Christian women, dressing modestly — especially through a skirts-and-dresses-only lifestyle — carries with it a bold statement, a visible message that we are in agreement with biblical, old-fashioned values.
 Old fashioned, but not outdated.

 A Subliminal Message